No Sense of Direction

 Where Are Our Scientific Playgrounds?

 I wish someone would make a public park or playground or schoolyard somewhere with a giant concrete dome cropping out of the ground, painted as if it were the top of the earth — like a huge map of the land around you, but curved to match the curve of the earth.
 It would be as if it were the top outcrop of an enlarged, buried globe sundial.
 Depending on size, you could paint the tropics and equator on it, or maybe include them as playground railings or something.
 (An equator rail could double as an equinoctial ring.)
 Children and adults could climb on it and maybe get the sense that their town is actually at the top of a sphere.
 I wish more parks and playgrounds had a giant compass rose, helping people learn to have a sense of direction.
-I wish the compass roses had solstice markers at the edges, and sundials in the middle, helping to show that the directions on the land reflect the circles in the sky.
+I wish the compass roses had solstice markers at the edges, and sundials in the middle, helping to show that the directions on the land take their orientation from the circles of the sun and stars in the sky.
 I wish every town had a globe sundial in the town square, helping people to discover their world and appreciate their position in it.
 Maybe someone somewhere could build a complete playground observatory.
 Or perhaps a playground version of Jantar Mantar.
 But nobody makes such things.
 And in the few cases when someone tries, nobody seems to appreciate it.

 Why?
 Why isn't more of our micro-infrastructure scientifically literate?
-Why don't we get to play in "scientific playgrounds"?
+Why don't we get to play in ‘scientific playgrounds’?
 Perhaps a small part of the reason is expense.
 Things like sundials and solstice markers for compass roses have to be custom-made for each location, and precisely orienting a compass rose takes some surveying skill.
 But I don't think that's very significant.
 I think there's a much more fundamental, more important reason.
 I claim that a poor science education among the citizenry is to blame.

 I think that our civilization is growing more and more scientifically illiterate, not because of a lack of science education, but because of a misguided science education.
 (Although perhaps that amounts to the same thing in the end.)
 I think we all had an overzealous, under-chewed, impersonal, backwards science education, which left us unable to recognize science in the real world around us.
-We had an education that wanted to bestow upon us the epic truths discovered by our scientific heroes...by using the method of divine revelation, instead of observable evidence and lots of hard work.
+We had an education that wanted to bestow upon us the epic truths discovered by our scientific heroes … by using the method of divine revelation, instead of observable evidence and lots of hard work.
 I think the people who build plazas learned a lot of cartoon diagrams and high-level jargon in their science classes, but learned very little about the actual perceivable world, and they don’t think of things like turning a bland concrete sphere into a globe, or even of orienting a compass rose figure properly with North.
 I think the rest of us never learned how to recognize the solar system in the night sky, or even simple facts like the fact that that the sun never goes straight overhead (unless we live near the equator), and this ignorance of observable astronomy left us unable to appreciate things like a well-designed sundial.
 I think our educational system approaches science with lofty goals, but a backwards method, free of evidence or logic, and this is making us all dumber.